Key Points

 When is a cat considered a senior?

-What are signs of aging in cats?
+What are the signs of aging in cats?

 While these physical and behavioral changes are all completely normal for an aging cat, it never hurts to check in with your vet if you notice them.
-Your vet will help you recognize signs of aging and rule out other potential causes.

-What are some common health problems in senior cats?
+Common health problems in senior cats

 Kidney disease